eclipse-tractusx/digital-product-pass/docs/architecture/Arc42.md

 ## Technology & Architecture Detail

 Our technology and architecture are based on Catena-X Guidelines.
-However the specific technologies selected are:
+However, the specific technologies selected are:

 ### Frontend (User Interface - Client Side)